 best kids shows on Amazon Prime to watch as a family (or, if you're feeling especially harried, stick your kid in front of for a little while so you can get some work done because God knows it's the only way sometimes).

-As I put together this list, my kids hovered over my shoulder and offered commentary.
-"Oh!
-That's a funny show! you should tell people to watch that one!" or "That's a great show to teach kids math!" or "When I was a little kid I was scared of that show–you should tell parents to make sure they watch with their kids so they're not scared" (we've included all ratings for that very reason).
+Some of our “child advisors” have been involved in choosing these shows chiming in as we wrote "Oh!
+That's a funny show! you should tell people to watch that one!" or "That's a great show to teach kids math!" or "When I was a little kid I was scared of that show — you should tell parents to make sure they watch with their kids so they're not scared" (we've included all ratings for that very reason).
 So rest assured that everything on here has been thoroughly parent

 and kid approved.
 Odd Squad